 ```

 As spring approaches, the snow begins to melt.
-The warmer it gets, the faster the snow melts.
-Spring depends on sufficient snowmelt, as it provides soil moisture for seeding and transports nutrients through seepage into the soil.
-According to the "Bund Naturschutz": https://www.bund-naturschutz.de/alpen/wasser-in-den-alpen, the Alpine region's annual average of 1,450 mm of precipitation carries a runoff volume of 216 billion cubic meters of water into the Alpine foothills.
-This water flows into rivers and later into the sea.
+Spring depends on sufficient snowmelt, as it provides the necessary soil moisture for sowing and facilitates the transport of nutrients into the soil through seepage.
+According to the German Association for the Protection of Nature (Bund Naturschutz): https://www.bund-naturschutz.de/alpen/wasser-in-den-alpen, the Alpine region, with an average annual precipitation of 1,450 mm, carries a runoff volume of 216 billion cubic meters of water to the Alpine foothills.
+This water flows into rivers and eventually into the sea.

 The "Federal Environment Agency": https://www.umweltbundesamt.de/themen/klima-energie/klimafolgen-anpassung/folgen-des-klimawandels/klimafolgen-deutschland/klimafolgen-handlungsfeld-wasser-hochwasser also says that climate change is changing our planet's water balance.
 In the long term, there will be less snow in winter.
 This will increasingly lead to dry periods in summer and autumn.
 Winters will be milder, meaning that precipitation in the form of snow will occur less frequently.
 The risk of flooding will also increase due to snowmelt and the warmer and wetter springs on average.